sjentsch/lsjDocs/Ch11/Ch11_tTest_01.rst

 what the null and alternative hypotheses are.
 This is not too hard to do.
-Our null hypothesis, H\ :sub:`0`, is that the true population mean µ for psychology student grades is 67.5\%, and our alternative hypothesit is that the population mean *is not* 67.5\%.
+Our null hypothesis, H\ :sub:`0`, is that the true population mean µ for psychology student grades is 67.5\%, and our alternative hypothesis is that the population mean *is not* 67.5\%.
 If we write this in mathematical notation, these hypotheses become:

 | H\ :sub:`0`: µ = 67.5